Q: What is TCTSY?

 A. TCTSY is a trauma-sensitive movement-based practice that offers participants the opportunity to make choices in their own bodies and interact with sensations in the present moment.
 Through invitational and inquiry-based language, Facilitators (yoga instructors, clinicians…) provide space (within a class or 1:1 setting) for participant’s to re-inhabit their bodies in a safe way.
 Participants will set their own pace during sessions, and explore gentle, supportive movements in their bodies, as well as opportunities to engage with breath.
 There are NO hands on assists in TCTSY.
 TCTSY has foundations in Trauma Theory (including Intersectionality), Attachment Theory, and Neuroscience.
 No yoga experience is necessary and everyone is welcome, regardless of cultural/religious beliefs, race, gender, age, or physical ability.
 You’re welcome to find out more here.

-A: Here is a general outline of what the 20-hour weekend trainings entail.
+A: Here is a general outline of what the 20-hour weekend trainings entail (half-day workshops are a condensed version of this).

-Q: Do I need to be a yoga teacher to participate in the 20-hour training?
+Q: Do I need to be a yoga teacher to participate in the workshop/training?

 A: No. Participants DO NOT need to be yoga teachers to benefit from the training.
 This learning experience will support all participants to be able to integrate a foundational understanding of TCTSY and a “trauma-informed lens” into their professional context, or personal inquiry process.